jdbctemplatemapper/jdbctemplatemapper/README.md

 ### Merging query results with QueryMerge

-The Query api allows only one relationship to be queried at a time.
+The Query api allows one relationship to be queried at a time.
 If multiple relationships need to be queried, using QueryMerge is an option.
 It merges the results of a query with results from another query.
 Note that QueryMerge uses an sql 'IN' clause to retrieve records so can be inefficient for large number of records.
 A general rule of thumb is use QueryMerge if you are dealing with record sizes less that 1000.
-See section 'Querying multiple relationships with a single query' further below for more efficient querying for larger record sets.
+See section 'Querying multiple relationships with a single query' further below for querying larger record sets.

 Example: Order hasOne Customer, Order hasMany OrderLine, OrderLine hasOne Product